soarn/capstone/README.md

 ### Customer Required Functions

 - [ ] Create a user account with full name, username, and email.
+- [x] Can buy stocks at market price.
-- [ ] Can buy and sell stocks at market price.
+- [ ] Can sell stocks at market price.
 - [ ] The user will have the option to cancel this order before it gets executed.
 - [x] View their current portfolio of stocks.
 - [ ] View their current cash balance.